muriloamendola/n8n-provision-eks-terraform/README.md

 ## Jobs to be done

-- Configure RDS Postgres instance to be used by n8n;
 - Use AWS KMS to handle secrets;
+- Configure backend to store terraform remote state in a S3 bucket;
+- Use custom domain;
 - Handle eks logs using CloudWatch;
 - Better arrange the project structure using Terraform modules;